ShadowySpirits/mq-workload-generator/README.md

 ### Use in Kubernetes

-There is a out of box kubernetes manifest file for you to deploy the workload generator in kubernetes.
+There is an out-of-the-box Kubernetes manifest file available for deploying the workload generator in Kubernetes.

 ```shell
 kubectl apply -f deployment-consumer.yaml